Perfect Particle Transmission through Duality Defects: Perfect transmission and topological defects.

 where $\oplus$ and the black dot represent the XOR gate and the Greenberger-Horne-Zeilinger (GHZ) state~\cite{GHZ_1989}, respectively.
-Since $U^\dagger_{KW}U_{KW} = I$, as we lifted the virtual degree of freedom to a physical one, the application of these transformations does not alter the energy spectrum.
+While the KW duality is often implemented via a non-invertible operator, in \eqref{Udef} we have lifted the virtual degree of freedom to a physical one.
+Acting with $U_{KW}$ does not alter the energy spectrum in this enlarged Hilbert space.
 More importantly, its application to the subsystem also does not change the physics.

-The Hamiltonian~\eqref{eq:Hamiltonian} with perfect transmission can be constructed as
+This operator allows us to demonstrate perfect transmission in the impurity system by unitarily transforming it to a uniform system.
+The action of $U_{KW}$ on the bulk parts of the Hamiltonian is simple to understand in terms of the local operators